Groups are a great way for students to connect with peers, learn new skills and strategies, and grow both emotionally and educationally!

 True Selves is an open space to process, explore, and share stories about LGBTQIA experiences as a learner at UCSF.
 Explore your intersecting identities and honor the diversity of our community.
 Build resilience and empower one another.
 Hosted by the LGBTQ Resource Center and Student Mental Health and Wellbeing.

-Fall sessions:
+Winter sessions:

 register to attend